libhide/book-notes/hpbn.md

 #### Congestion Avoidance

-- TCP as a system is designed to use packet loss as a feedback mechanism to help regulate it's performance.
+- TCP as a system is designed to use packet loss as a feedback mechanism to help regulate its performance.

-- Slow-start initializes a connection with a conservative window and, for every roundtrip, doubles the amount of data in flight until it exceeds the receiver’s flow-control window, a system-configured congestion threshold (ssthresh) window, or until a packet is lost.
+- Slow-start initialises a connection with a conservative window and, for every roundtrip, doubles the amount of data in flight until it exceeds the receiver’s flow-control window, a system-configured congestion threshold (ssthresh) window, or until a packet is lost.
 At this point the congestion avoidance algorithm takes over.

 - In congestion avoidance, instead of exponentially increasing the speed on the network, the algorithm increases by speeds by 1 unit on each ACK.
 This is done until more packets are lost which then repeats the process of congestion avoidance (or control, depending on the size of the congestion window).